+To increase its medal count and federal funding, the organization needed to grow by attracting and engaging future successful athletes with impairments.
 The Canadian Paralympic Committee website provided important and relevant overall information but the organization determined that it required additional functionality targeted to prospective athletes, to make the growth a reality.

-- Raise awareness and attract athletes to Para-sport
+Raise awareness and attract athletes to Para-sport.

 The new filtering tools have facilitated growth in numbers of Canadian Paralympic athletes by providing the Canadian Paralympic Committee with a new means of recruiting.
 Potential athletes are able to use the tools to determine the sports they can play and locate an appropriate local club for training.

 The solution involved building two custom tools able to handle the new functionality.
 With “Find a Sport”, a user starts by selecting a general disability type from the interface and then uses additional filtering to query for a deeper, more specific sports suggestion.
 This tool was created using a multi-level tagging structure to provide detailed filtering.
 Contextual information for the individual sports pages was also pulled in to provide a more informative user experience.